Generate Zero Waste

 From the depletion of natural resources to the emissions and runoff generated by landfill and the pollution associated with manufacturing and processing materials, waste is an issue of increasing global concern.
 As cities grow and populations increase, so will the demand for infrastructure and the raw materials required for its construction.
 The construction and infrastructure industry needs to take action now to make sure it is acting responsibly.

 Curbing the amount of waste our schemes generate, recovering materials and properly managing the waste we do create has long been a priority for Balfour Beatty.
-We are proud of our track record in this area which last year, in the UK and Hong Kong, seen us divert 97.5% of our waste from landfill.
+We are proud of our track record in this area which, in the UK and Hong Kong, has seen us divert 98.15% of our waste from landfill.

 But our aim is to go further and to do more.
 That’s why we are setting out a clear ambition to generate zero waste from our operations by 2040.